Gallogly College of Engineering

 - Apply for graduation of your respective degree by the deadline for the semester in which you intend to graduate.

 - To ensure that the above conditions will be met, students are encouraged to request a degree check in the Williams Student Services Center (WSSC).
 This action should be taken at least two semesters before the student expects to graduate.
-The student can access their degree audit at any time online through Degree Navigator.
+The student can access their degree audit at any time online through Stellic.

 NOTE: Students will not be cleared for graduation if they have an I or N grade on their transcript from the University of Oklahoma.
 These must be resolved prior to degree clearance.